Routine Work Business Case Calculator

 • 30% = significant improvement

-The calculator will estimate the potential annual savings associated with that level of improvement.
+The calculator estimates the potential annual savings associated with that level of improvement.

 STEP 3